ferisjuan/conductor/README.md

 - ✅ Create command shortcuts (`conductor`, `conductor --setup`, `conductor --update`)
 - ✅ Set up automatic update checking

+---
+**⚠️ IMPORTANT: Using `uv` is HIGHLY recommended for a smoother installation!**

+If you don't have `uv` installed, the installer will prompt you to install it.
+`uv` provides faster, more reliable dependency management and avoids common issues with Python's "externally managed environments" (PEP 668), especially on systems like macOS with Homebrew.

+Installing `uv` first (or accepting the installer's prompt) will generally prevent `ModuleNotFoundError` issues and ensure Conductor runs correctly.
+---

 ### Alternative Installation Methods

 **Using uv (recommended):**